erf-model/ERF/Docs/sphinx_doc/building.rst

 Building
 --------

-ERF can be built using either GNU Make or CMake.
+The ERF code is dependent on AMReX, and use the radiation model (RTE-RRTMGP) which is based on YAKL C++ implementation for heterogeneous computing infrastructure.
+ERF can be built using either GNU Make or CMake, however, if radiation model is activated, only CMake build system is supported.

 GNU Make
 ~~~~~~~~